-1.76%

 Training

-Additionally, employees are protected by certain policies the Company has in place, including Anti-Corruption and Bribery, Fraud and Anti-Money Laundering and the Speak Up Policy and these were reviewed and approved by the Board during 2022 to ensure they remained appropriate.
+Additionally, employees are protected by certain policies the Company has in place, including Anti-Corruption and Bribery, Fraud and Anti-Money Laundering and the Speak Up Policy and these were reviewed and approved by the Board during 2023 to ensure they remained appropriate.

 Speak up Policy

-The Company’s Speak Up Policy, sets out the formal process by which an employee may, in confidence, raise concerns about possible improprieties in financial reporting or other matters, including any concerns relating to modern slavery.
+The Company’s Speak Up Policy sets out the formal process by which an employee may, in confidence, raise concerns about possible improprieties in financial reporting or other matters, including any concerns relating to Modern Slavery.
 Under the Speak up Policy, colleagues have direct access to an external managed help line that they can use to report any concerns should they feel they are unable to raise their concern with management.

-Our Plans for 2023
+Our Plans for 2024

 Headlam Group plc and its subsidiaries will continue to assess suppliers and address any gaps in suppliers’ performance and will continue the roll out the self-assessment questionnaires to current and new suppliers.
-The creation of an onboarding process, will allow us to perform due diligence prior to engaging in any purchases with a potential new supplier.
+The creation of an onboarding process will allow us to perform due diligence prior to engaging in any purchases with a potential new supplier.

 Effectiveness of procedures

-We have a zero-tolerance approach to modern slavery.
-Through the steps we are taking with our assessments of our supply chains we believe we have a low risk of modern slavery in our business and supply chains.
+We have a zero-tolerance approach to Modern Slavery.
+Through the steps we are taking with our assessments of our supply chains we believe we have a low risk of Modern Slavery in our business and supply chains.

-Chris Payne
+Chris Payne,

 Chief Executive